Joshua-K1234/sql-data-warehouse-project/README.md

 # Data Warehouse Project

 ## 📌 Project Overview
 This project implements a **data warehouse** to store and analyze business data efficiently.
-It includes an **ETL (Extract, Transform, Load) pipeline** to ingest and process data from two CSV files and provides analytical insights using SQL Server.
+It includes an **ETL (Extract, Transform, Load) pipeline** to ingest and process data from two CSV files and provides views in the gold layer that are suitable for analysis.

 ## 🎯 Objectives
 - **Centralized Data Storage**: Store structured data in a well-defined schema.